 If you want to buy yours from a fish store ask if it has been treated.
 If you’re lucky it might be.
 If you have limited access to fish stores, I suggest checking whatever is closeby anyway, before going for the online purchase.
 The only resource you could waste is time.

-Now, there are plenty of online stores that offer driftwood for sale.
+To be fair, there are plenty of online stores that offer driftwood and other aquatic plants for sale.
 However, retailers there sell it for home decoration purposes, so it strikes me as a bit overpriced.
 Another reason I’m not shopping from them is that the wood itself might be treated with preservation chemicals, which is a big no-no for fish.
 I don’t usually like taking chances when it comes to an aquarium.

 What I do is I go to Amazon, because I know I can find a fairly priced piece there.
 There are also reviews, that I can skim through and see what real people like you and I think about a product.
 I’m taking the liberty of doing your research for you and showing you what I ended up buying.
 It’s this one (link to see it on Amazon).
 It’s a piece of African Mopani wood.
 Note that it’s real wood, meaning that you won’t get what’s on the picture.
 Shapes will vary.